ConjureFi/docs/protocol/conjure-assets.md

 **Single Asset**

-This asset takes the median price from all the given prices oracles.
+This asset takes the median price from all the given price from the oracles.
 This is useful if the use case is to hedge against an oracle provider going down or to interpolate the price from price sources going off.

 **Basket Asset**

-This type allows users to create their very own currency based on the given price oracles.
+This type allows users to create their very own asset based on the given price oracles.
 The price will be the weighted average price of all the sources.
+Weights can be given for each source.

 **Index Market Cap**

-This asset type allows creating indexes by market cap calculation.
+This asset type allows creating indices by market cap calculation.
 The contract will look up the ERC20 address, gathers the totalsupply\(\) and also the price from uniswap, and calculates the market cap from it.
-It also takes advantage of the divisor which can be specified to create any price they want to.
+It also takes advantage of the divisor which can be specified to create any price they want to by managing the final price to a more managable and user friendly amount.

 **Index Sqrt Market Cap**

 This asset type allows creating indexes by market cap calculation.
 The contract will look up the ERC20 address, gathers the totalsupply\(\) and also the price from uniswap, and calculates the square root ****market cap from it.
-It also takes advantage of the divisor which can be specified to create any price they want to.
+It also takes advantage of the divisor which can be specified to create any price they want to by managing the final price to a more managable and user friendly amount.

 #### Minting Fee

  Users can specify a minting fee of up to 2.5%.
-This fee is later calculated on top of a loan collateral a user has to pay to open a loan.
-75% of the minting fee goes directly to the asset creator and 25% is taken as a fixed platform fee \(Conjure takes 0% at a 0% fee\)
+This fee is later calculated on top of the loan collateral a user has to pay to open a loan.
+75% of the minting fee goes directly to the asset creator and 25% is taken as a fixed platform fee \(Conjure takes 0% at a 0% fee\) sent to the DAO address.

 #### Oracle Types